Monday, March 25, 2019

 Sunday, March 17, 2019

-Thiruvananthapuram, Kerala: Uncovering Unexpected Discoveries
+Thiruvananthapuram, Kerala: Travel Discoveries

 As we traveled, I couldn't help but marvel at the serene natural beauty - tranquil paddy fields, towering mountains, and the peaceful village life offered a refreshing break from city bustle.
 Along the way, we made a delightful pit stop at a roadside stall, enjoying Kerala's Masala Chai and snacks like freshly fried vadai and Palam Puri (Kerala Banana Fritters).